 Looking for some inspiration when writing a review, or want to know what makes a great review?
-Check our advice below …
+Check out our advice below.

 Write a review

-What did you like most about the item?
+- What do you like most about the item?

 Add an image

-Use a variety of angles and shots of the product in use.
-Flat-lays also look great as additional shots.
+- Use a variety of angles and shots of the product in use.

-Minimise clutter so the product being reviewed stands out in the image.
+- Minimise clutter so the product really stands out.

 Add a video